asadprodhan/How_to_build_a_Customised_Kraken2_Database/README.md

 ## **Step 3: Add the genomes to library**

-Once you have genomes downloaded, you need to add them to your Kraken2 database.
+- At Step 3, you will supply the downloaded genomes to Kraken2 for converting them into Kraken2 database at Step 4.

 ```